The California Lottery: A Complete Guide for 2026

 Yes, completely.
 The California Lottery is operated by the California State Lottery Commission, which is a state agency.
 The lottery has been authorized by the California Constitution since 1984 when voters approved Proposition 37 with about 58 percent of the vote.
 The first lottery games (Scratchers) launched on October 3, 1985, and the lottery has been running continuously ever since.
 There are no legal questions, no court challenges, and no tribal exclusivity issues with the state lottery.
 It is one of the few gambling categories in California where the legal status is straightforward.

 The minimum age to buy California Lottery tickets is 18.
 Tickets can only be purchased in person at licensed retailers located within California.
 You cannot buy California Lottery tickets online from a residential computer, you cannot buy them by mail, and you cannot have someone outside California buy them for you.
 The state has not legalized online lottery sales, which I will get into more in the online section below.
 For more on the lottery’s official regulations, you can check the California Lottery’s About page.
+For the broader legal framework, see our California gambling laws page.

 A Brief History of the California Lottery